How to Facilitate a Remote Workshop on Cognitive Biases

 Preparing our main boards

 For phase one, we split one board in 4 areas for 4 groups.
 We identified groups with both color and number.
-And distributed the cards on each board.
 Each board also has the detailed instructions on the left.
 Remember that we will send people to break out rooms.
 So it’s always nice to have a reminder of the phase instruction somewhere.
+We have multiple exercises, for each, we keep the boards with the group name at the top.

 Preparing our other boards